-Students may make certain adjustments to their schedule until the start date of class.
+Students may make certain adjustments to their schedules until the first classroom meeting or start date of a DE class.
 The schedule-adjustment options available include changing a section, dropping a class, or adding a class.
-Students may drop or add a course only within the same academic term or session.
+Students may drop or add a class only within the same academic term or session.
 Students may drop a class or change a grading option without charge prior to the start date.
-Information on schedule adjustment is available online.
+Information on schedule adjustment is available at www.umuc.edu/students/registration.shtml.